Guided Trail Rides

 What to Bring

-To ensure the safety of all riders, we ask that you leave behind: backpacks, purses, fanny packs, cameras, ponchos, neck accessories and water bottles.
+To ensure the safety of all riders, we ask that you leave behind: backpacks, purses, fanny packs, cameras, Go-Pros, ponchos, neck accessories and water bottles.
+We do not allow anything hanging from or tied to you.
 If you chose to wear a jacket, it must remain on and zipped for the duration of the ride.
 Cellphones are permitted to take pictures.

 During your ride you will experience tall grasses, brush, treed areas, and creek crossings.
 We ask that each rider wear long pants and closed-toe shoes.